AlexHoangx/c1/Q1/README.md

 # Q1: Please share your github link and example projects that demonstrate your expertise

 ## Security Platform Provisioner
-This project aiming for automate build a lab for security practice in simple way using on-premise system.
-This project written by python, using SDK and Network framework to connect with each endpoint.
+This project aims at automately building a lab for security practice in simple way using on-premise system.
+This project is written by python, using SDK and Network framework to connect with each endpoint.

-*Noted I'm not evoled into any kind of IaC tools or Configure Management tools yet because they not good support for platforms I used at this time*
+*Noted I haven't evole any kind of IaC tools or Configure Management tools yet because they didn't support well for platforms I used at this time*
 <br/>

 ### Diagram